Martin D. Ginsburg: Who Was Ruth Bader Ginsburg’s Husband?

 As NPR reported after the death of Martin Ginsburg in 2010, the couple’s relationship was a “56-year marathon of love and support.”

 The report noted that they had met on a blind date while they were students at Cornell University.
 She was just 17 at the time and he was 18.
-Though they were both standouts at the Ivy League institution, Martin Ginsburg said at the time that she was a “top student” while he was a “top golfer.”
+Though they were both academic standouts at the Ivy League institution, Martin Ginsburg said at the time that she was a “top student” while he was a “top golfer.”

-They were married after her graduation from Cornell, and both accepted to Harvard Law School.
-They choose to take a detour and move to Oklahoma after he was drafted, a change of plans that he said ended up being the best thing for their marriage.
+They were married after her graduation from Cornell, and both were accepted to Harvard Law School.
+They chose to take a detour and move to Oklahoma after he was drafted — a change of plans that he said ended up being the best thing for their marriage.

 “We had nearly two whole years far from school, far from career pressures and far from relatives, to learn about each other and begin to build a life,” he said.

 They later returned to Harvard and settled into married life.
-Martin Ginsburg eventually gained fame as a tax layer and as a cook, which he said was out of necessity.
+Martin Ginsburg eventually gained fame as a tax lawyer and as a cook, which he said was out of necessity due to his wife’s deficiencies in the kitchen.

 “I learned very early in our marriage,” he said, “that Ruth was a fairly terrible cook, and, for lack of interest, unlikely to improve.
 Out of self-preservation, I decided I had better learn to cook.”